hoangcuong2011/Good-Papers/Exponentiated Gradient (EG).md

 when combined with EG updates (e.g., the convergence proofs in (Beck and Teboulle, 2003) go through with minor modifications; see also
 (Bertsekas, 1999))." (see http://www.cs.columbia.edu/~mcollins/papers/ibm2convex.pdf)

+- The algorithm has solid theoretical underpinnings!
+But these things are really hard to follow though (see http://hunch.net/?p=286#comments)